Ludwig Von Drake: Character

 In the story "The Family Tree Spree", Donald scares of seeing Ludwig's specs on the floor and thinks about them as "Uncle Ludwig's specs".
 In the end of this same story, it is revealed that Ludwig also appears in Donald's paternal family tree, wherein he and Donald both have an ancestor called Colombust Duck.
-According to Carl Barks, Donald's fathers's surname is Duck, his mother's one being McDuck.
-Since Humperdink Duck (aka Grandpa Duck), Grandma Duck's deceased husband and Donald's paternal grandfather, was probably almost contemporary with Ludwig Von Drake, it is possible to consider they were half-brothers, Donald being thus Ludwig's grandnephew.
+According to Carl Barks, Donald's father's surname is Duck, his mother's one being McDuck.
+Since Humperdink Duck (a.k.a.
+Grandpa Duck), Grandma Duck's deceased husband and Donald's paternal grandfather, was probably almost contemporary with Ludwig Von Drake, it is possible to consider they were half-brothers, Donald being thus Ludwig's grandnephew.
 Ludwig reveals to Daisy and her friends in "Blown Up Genius" that he came from a long line of glass blowers.
 In "Winning Ways", Daisy and her friends try to prepare Ludwig's favorite dish, called Wiener Schnitzel a la Weltschmerz, whose recipe belonged to Ludwig's great grandmother.
 Ludwig is really excited about it because he has not eaten that dish since he left Austria and came to Duckburg to know his relatives of Donald's paternal family.
 In "The Big Payoff", it is revealed that he spent many months living in Donald's house since his arrival in Duckburg.
 Ludwig wins a TV chess challenge in this comic story, making Donald exclaim, "Yippee!
 He did it!
 Now he can pay all he's owed us (he and his nephews) for these many months!".
 According to the story "The Jewels of Skull Rock", Ludwig spent six months in Donald's house.
 In the Christmas story "The Cuckoo Clock Caper", Ludwig exclaims that he and Scrooge are "joined in good fellowship".
 Ludwig and Gyro Gearloose competed as to who is the greater inventor in the comic story "I.Q.
 Bugaboo".

 Those twelve stories mentioned above were drawn by Tony Strobl, who was the cartoonist responsible for introducing Professor Ludwig into American Disney comic books.
-Actually, Ludwig's first comic book appearance was in a not previously mentioned story by Strobl, "The Scene Stealer", first published in October, 1961.
-The events showed in this one presumably happened after the ones showed in "Duckburg, U.S.A.", which was published two months later.
+Actually, Ludwig's first comic book appearance was in a not previously mentioned story by Strobl, "The Scene Stealer", first published in October 1961.
+The events shown in this one presumably happened after the ones shown in "Duckburg, U.S.A.", which was published two months later.

 Filmography

 Professor Ludwig Von Drake was introduced as a new character alongside Walt Disney himself in the very first episode of Walt Disney's Wonderful World of Color after the series was moved to NBC in the fall of 1961.
-He was designed, and frequently animated, by Milt Kahl and Ward Kimball, two of Disney's Nine Old Men of animators, some animation of the character was done by Frank Thomas and Eric Larson.
+He was designed by Bill Berg.
+Von Drake was frequently animated by Milt Kahl and Ward Kimball, two of Disney's Nine Old Men animators.
+Some animation of the character was also done by Frank Thomas and Eric Larson.